Kevin W. Fitzgerald Park

 Environmental Significance

-The park has been accredited as a Level I Arboretum by the ArbNet Accreditation Program.
-The arboretum status highlights the park's commitment to promoting biodiversity through its diverse plantings and sustainable practices.
+This isn't just any park - it's a certified Level I Arboretum, recognized by the ArbNet Accreditation Program.
+This special status reflects the park's commitment to biodiversity through its varied plantings and eco-friendly practices.

 Amenities and Activities